Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/stick_seat.md

 ### Emergency Quick Release Lever

-An Emergency Quick Release lever on each stick is available to immediately deactivate the anti-skid, ARI, autopilot, and stability augmentation.
+An Emergency Quick Release lever on each stick is available to immediately deactivate the anti-skid system, the automatic flight control system, stab aug and the aileron-rudder interconnect.

 See
 [3.1.3 Gear & Ground handling, Anti-Skid section](../../systems/flight_controls_gear/gear_ground_handling.md#emergency-anti-skid-quick-release-lever)